-Emile Pingat, a designer who was well known in the mid to late Nineteenth Centuries but is relatively unknown today.
+Emile Pingat, a designer was well known in the mid to late 19th Century but is relatively unknown today.
 Active at the same as the Charles Frederick Worth, Emile Pingat (1820 – 1901) was considered to be Worth’s equal in the Paris Fashion world.
 Unfortunately, not a lot is known about Pingat except that he was active between 1860 and 1896 and often referred to in the press along with Worth.

 The above cape utilizes black beadwork embroidery mounted on a series of alternating flat and pleated wool panels.
 The cape is immaculately tailored and the peach color harmonizes with the black embroidery and trim.